MrBroma/MrBroma/README.md

 - 👋 Hi, I’m @MrBroma
 - 👀 I’m interested in Data Science, ML and DL
-- 🌱 I’m currently learning Python with 100 days with Python - Angela Yu course at Udemy platform
+- 🌱 I’m currently learning Python with the #66daysofdata challenge - Angela Yu course at Udemy platform and CodeCademy Data Science Career path
 - 💞️ I’m looking to collaborate on data science project for Beginner
 - 📫 How to reach me : https://twitter.com/MisterBroma